top of page

 Oral Cancer

-Oral cancer includes cancer of the mouth, tongue, tonsils, and throat cancer.
-It has been annually increasing and this is expected to continue as there is no national screening protocol and the risk factors continue to be relatively unchanged.
+Oral cancer ranks among the top 10 cancers in the world and includes cancer of the mouth, tongue, tonsils, and throat cancer.
+Oral cancer has been gradually increasing and the increase is expected to continue as there is no national screening protocol, the risk factors continue to be relatively unchanged, and there is lack of public awareness that regular screenings and early detection can save lives and lower the incidence.

 pic10.jpeg